lezippo/lezippo/README.md

 # Hello, I'm Luigi Emanuele Zippo

 ## About Me
-I'm a Math student with a great interest in Machine Learning, poised to graduate in september 2024.
-Equipped with a solid foundation in mathematical concepts, I'm currently seeking opportunities to apply analytical skills in real-world scenarios.
+Born in 2002, I’m a dedicated Mathematics student with a deep interest in Machine Learning, expected to graduate in September 2024.
+With a strong foundation in mathematical concepts, I’m constantly looking for opportunities to apply analytical skills in real-world scenarios.

   <h3 align="left">Languages and Tools:</h3>
 <p align="left">